edgelesssys/emojivoto/README.md

 The following tasks are performed by the script:

 1. Optionally install linkerd
-1. Install Marblerun
+1. Install MarbleRun
 1. Install an NGINX-Ingress-Controller
 1. Associate domain names with LoadBalancer public IPs
-    * marblerun-xxx.cluster-domain -> Marblerun Client API
+    * marblerun-xxx.cluster-domain -> MarbleRun Client API
     * emojivoto-xxx.cluster-domain -> NGINX-Ingress-Controller
 1. Create an emojivoto deployment
 1. Create an ingress resource to forward traffic via HTTPS-SNI